Money. There’s a lot to be said about it, but if one thing’s true: we can’t live without it.

 Finance Analysts provide support for businesses and make recommendations using financial modelling and the analysis of economic conditions.
 There is a high level of professional responsibility in the role of a Finance Analyst, so a substantial level of experience and relevant qualification are must-haves.

 If you’re considering a career in this field, it’s recommended that you look into courses specialising in business, economics, or accounting.
-For those starting out, a degree such as the Bachelor of Business (Accounting) can give you a solid foundation in evaluating business performance and develop operating strategies.
+For those starting out, a degree such as the Bachelor of Business With a Major in Accounting can give you a solid foundation in evaluating business performance and develop operating strategies.

 2. Project Manager